-Of course, the natural question is then raised: Why is grain added to most dog food in the first place if they don’t need them?
+Of course, the natural question is then raised: Why is grain added to most dog food in the first place if they don’t need it?
 Simple.
 They’re used as fillers.
 “You have to remember, grain was originally developed to feed the masses,” says Dr. Margolin, “Dry grain is inexpensive, and helps to fill you up.”
 However, they’re an unnatural source of dog nutrition.
-Going back to our Paleo Diet example, grains are not something an animal would encounter in the wild.
+Going back to our paleo diet example, grains are not something an animal would encounter in the wild.

-So, what does grain free mean?
-While it’s commonly mistaken with its other G-named cousin, gluten—which has also received its share of press lately—it’s important to remember that there’s a difference between grain free and gluten free.
-Grain free, as its name suggests, means being free of any grains (such as corn, wheat, barley, rye).
+So, what does grain-free mean?
+While it’s commonly mistaken with its cousin, gluten—which has also received its share of press lately—it’s important to remember that there’s a difference between grain-free and gluten-free.
+Grain-free, as its name suggests, means being free of any grains (such as corn, wheat, barley, rye).
 Gluten, however, are proteins found in certain, but not all, grain types.
-So, while gluten free means it’s free of those proteins, it doesn’t necessarily mean it’s grain free.
-Grain free, however, always means it’s free of glutens.
-While a gluten free diet is not necessary for dogs, keep in mind that many dogs, just like people, are sensitive to gluten—therefore, steering clear of gluten can also help relieve allergies.
+So, while gluten-free means it’s free of those proteins, it doesn’t necessarily mean it’s grain-free.
+Grain-free, however, always means it’s free of glutens.
+While a gluten-free diet is not necessary for dogs, keep in mind that many dogs, just like people, are sensitive to gluten—therefore, steering clear of gluten can also help relieve allergies.